sothx/koa-session-unless/README.md

 The koa-session authentication middleware authenticates callers using a session,you can conditionally run the `koa-session-unless` middleware under certain conditions.

-Alternatively you can conditionally run the `jwt` middleware under certain conditions:
+Alternatively you can conditionally run the `session` middleware under certain conditions:

 ```javascript
 let koa = require('koa');